sourcegraph/about/handbook/support/eng-support-learn-from-eachother.md

 * A CSE can join the existing engineering team’s retro session and participate (great for casual collaboration, when there isn’t anything specific, and if the engineering team agrees)
 * The CS team and X engineering team can schedule a time to do a dedicated retro together on a topic, how they are working together, etc
-* A CSE and one rep from each engineering team can join in a org wide session
+* A CSE and one rep from each engineering team can join in an org wide session

 ## Root cause focus